-Special Revenue Funds - Special revenue funds are used to account for revenues derived from specific taxes, grants or other restricted revenue sources.
+Special Revenue Funds - Special revenue funds are used to account for proceeds of resources that are restricted or committed for purposes other than debt service or capital projects.
 The uses and limitations of each special revenue fund are specified by city ordinances or federal and state statutes.

-Debt Service Funds - Debt service funds are used to account for the accumulation of resources for, and the payment of, general long-term principal, interest, and related costs.
+Debt Service Funds - Debt service funds are used to account for the accumulation of resources for, and the payment of, general long-term debt principal, interest, and related costs.

-Capital Project Funds - Capital project funds are used to account for financial resources used for the acquisition or construction of major capital facilities (other than those financed by proprietary funds).
+Capital Project Funds - Capital project funds are used to account for financial resources used for the acquisition or construction of capital assets (other than those financed by proprietary funds).